DvidWils/Predicting_Customer_Churn_in_the_Credit_Card_Industry/README.md

 ---

 ## Project Overview
-This project addresses a key challenge faced by financial institutions: **customer churn**.
-Using machine learning, we developed a predictive model that determines whether a customer is likely to attrite (cancel their credit card account).
-By identifying at-risk customers, banks and credit card providers can take proactive steps to improve retention, reduce revenue loss, and better serve their clientele.
+This project tackles a critical challenge in the financial industry: **predicting customer churn** for credit card holders.
+Using machine learning, we built a predictive model that identifies customers likely to close their accounts.
+Early intervention helps reduce attrition and support customer retention strategies.

 ---